chenlab-uva/InteractiveRelatednessPlots/README.md

 library(shiny)
 runGitHub("InteractiveRelatednessPlots", "chenlab-uva", ref = "main", subdir = "viewFamily")
 ```
+## Example output

+First, select the *.seg file from KING, and then type a Family ID to be visualized.
+We will see two plots with reported pedigree information and the inferred relatedness.

 <img src="https://github.com/chenlab-uva/InteractiveRelatednessPlots/blob/main/viewFamily/viewfamily_1.png" width="854" height="480">

+We can explore the detailed IBD sharing by clicking the lines on the interactive display of relatedness plot.

 <img src="https://github.com/chenlab-uva/InteractiveRelatednessPlots/blob/main/viewFamily/viewfamily_2.png" width="854" height="480">

+Also, we can explore the family relatedness under a practical family size.
+And then choose a family of that family size.

 <img src="https://github.com/chenlab-uva/InteractiveRelatednessPlots/blob/main/viewFamily/viewfamily_3.png" width="854" height="480">

+Detailed IBD sharing will be displayed under these two plots by clicking the lines on the interactive inferred relatedness plot.

 <img src="https://github.com/chenlab-uva/InteractiveRelatednessPlots/blob/main/viewFamily/viewFamily_4.png" width="854" height="480">